-1. Unfold the semi-assembled wire basket assembly.
+- 1. Unfold the semi-assembled wire basket assembly.

 - [1] WIRE BASKET ASSEMBLY

-- [2] ELBOW TUBE
+- [2] FOUNDATION UPRIGHT

 - [4] BASE TUBE

 - [12] 3/8-16 SERRATED FLANGE NUT

 - [16] 3/8-16X1.25" SERRATED FLANGE BOLT

 - [18] 3/8-16X3.00" SERRATED FLANGE BOLT

 - [21] SHORT SPIRAL RING

 - [22] LONG SPIRAL RING

 - [26] BASKET STABILIZER

+- [3] CLAMP PLATE

+- [30] CLAMP BRACKET

-- 2. Bolt the base tube to the elbow tubes.
+- 2. Insert the base tube to the foundation uprights.

-- 3. Place the wire basket assembly on its side and position the elbow and base tube assembly into the bottom of the wire basket assembly so that it is positioned within the cutouts of the mid and end panels of the basket.
+- 3. Place the wire basket assembly on its side and position the foundation uprights and base tube assembly into the bottom of the wire basket assembly so that it is positioned with-in the cutouts of the mid and end panels of the basket.

 - 4. Fold the bottom panel of the basket back into place and insert the short spirals.
 Then proceed by inserting the long spirals.

-- 5. Stand the assembly up and check elbow tube for plumbness.
+- 5. Stand the assembly up and check upright tubes for plumbness.

-- 6. Secure the elbow tubes to the basket assembly using the elbow clamp plate by placing it inside the basket and pinching the wire mesh of the basket between the two surfaces.
+- 6. Secure the foundation uprights to the basket assembly using the clamp plate and clamp bracket.
+Place the clamp bracket around the upright tube and the clamp plate inside the basket, pinching the wire mesh of the basket between the two surfaces.
+The bottom clamp plate must rest on the base tube.

 - 7. Install stabilizer to ensure basket integrity.

+- 8. Install the foundation collar assemblies to the foundation uprights.